310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Tatsumi curious %}
-You seem to speak and act just like a hero of justice…?
+You seem to speak and act just like an “ally of justice”…?
 {% endbubble %}

 {% bubble Shu frown %}